BoringBoredom/PC-Optimization-Hub/content/peripherals/mouse faq.md

 - Use 15k+ DPI for testing to ensure lack of sensor data doesn't skew the results.
 - Exit all running applications.
 - Right-click your Desktop, hover over `View` and uncheck `Show desktop icons`.
-- Keep the MouseTester window focussed to avoid [this issue](#why-is-mousetester-stuck-at-8-ms--125-hz).
+- Keep the MouseTester window focused to avoid [this issue](#why-is-mousetester-stuck-at-8-ms--125-hz).
 - Start quickly moving the mouse in circles before you start recording and don't stop until after you stop recording.
 - Make sure to keep the cursor on the desktop and avoid hitting the taskbar, MouseTester window, and screen edges.
 Colliding with any UI elements will cause spikes.